a-r-r-o-w/uptrain/blog/blog.md

 Now that we have our dataset and list of sentences for testing, we could try finetuning our model but it will not really improve the performance much.
 The model will be fed both positive and negative sentiment data and it may not learn to prioritize the positive sentiment predictions as expected in our finetuning task.
 This is where UpTrain comes in - with just a few lines of code, one can define a "Signal" which can be used as a filter for the dataset.
 It has other use cases as well, which you can find by checking out the UpTrain repository.
 Let's take a look at how to use UpTrain signals.

-In the code below, we define three functions.
+In the pseudocode below, we define three functions.
 These functions are callbacks that UpTrain signals will use to determine whether some data from our dataset is relevant to our task at hand.
 We can chain multiple signals as well as mix and match them by using `&` (combining signals logically with the AND operator) and `|` (combining signals logically with the OR operator) operators.

 <details>
 <summary>Code</summary>